The Secret Rules of Social Networking

 The one-of-a-kind resource outlines the unstated rules that guide relationships in an online environment.
 The authors address Internet safety, romantic relationships, online vs. in-person interactions and more, with a particular focus on adolescents and young adults with communication and social skills challenges.

 MEET THE AUTHORS

-Rhonda Shapiro-Rieser holds a master's in counseling psychology and a certificate in autism spectrum disorders from Antioch University.
+Rhonda Shapiro-Rieser holds a master's in counseling psychology and a certificate in autism spectrum disorder from Antioch University.
 Currently, she works with young adults with ASD, providing counseling and social skills coaching.
-In addition, she councils neurotypical adults and children of Asperger parents.
+In addition, she councils neurotypical adults and children whose parents have ASD.
 Shapiro-Rieser also holds a D.Min. in spiritual direction.
 In her role as spiritual director, she was recognized by interfaith Connections of Western Massachusetts for her work in building Jewish identity in children with special needs.
-She is in the process of writing a handbook on ASD for religious school educators.
-She is also a martial artist, As a second degree-black belt, she has seen the benefits of martial arts for people with ASD, and she encourages clients to become more involved in such activities.
-Finally, Rhonda is a novelist, having authored A Place of Light, a finalist for the rainbow prize.
+As a second degree-black belt, she has seen the benefits of martial arts for people with ASD, and she encourages clients to become more involved in such activities.
+Finally, Rhonda is a novelist, having authored A Place of Light, a finalist for the Rainbow Prize.